Skip to main content

 The starkest illustration of this regulatory balancing act is the absolute prohibition on offering incentives for information about the manifested diseases or disorders of an employee’s children.
 This is a deliberate and significant line in the sand.
 The rationale is multi-layered.

 First, it reflects a heightened concern for the privacy of minors, who cannot legally provide consent.
 Second, the predictive power of a child’s health information for the parent’s future health is often more direct than that of a spouse, increasing the potential for discriminatory use.
-Third, it avoids creating a situation where a parent feels compelled to disclose a child’s sensitive for financial gain, a scenario fraught with ethical peril.
+Third, it avoids creating a situation where a parent feels compelled to disclose a child’s sensitive health data for financial gain, a scenario fraught with ethical peril.

 This prohibition underscores that the spousal exception is a narrow, calculated deviation from GINA’s core principles, not a wholesale abandonment of them.
 It demonstrates that regulators performed a risk-benefit analysis, concluding that the public health utility of spousal health data, combined with the protective measure of spousal consent, justified a limited incentive.